Blackhill Road, near West Wellow

 To the north-east of Half Moon Common is Foxbury Plantation, 370 acres of coniferous woodland with a dense understorey of rhododendron.
 The trust acquired it in 2005 with a grant from GrantScape, who distribute income from landfill taxes.
 Funds from Natural England enabled work on the massive task of removing the commercial woodland, along with invasive birch and rhododendron.

 The aim over the next ten years is to restore the heathland and native broadleaved woodland present in the 19th century, at which point the term Plantation could be dropped.
 In 2014 we helped with the planting of native trees (except birch) and have been back to give them some TLC.

-We return to clear birch at Foxbury Plantation.
+We return in June to give the young planted trees some TLC at Foxbury Plantation.

 Meet at 10 am in the car park on the south side of Blackhill Road, about 800 metres south of the A36 Southampton to Salisbury road, near West Wellow.
 We may be moving from the car park nearer to the task.
 Look out for our yellow flags.